Board of Appeals Rules

 4. At any time before its final decision, the Board may require the applicant to furnish additional information and/or data as the Board deems necessary or advisable.

-5. There shall be a decision calendar at every regular meeting, which shall be called at the conclusion of the public hearings.
+5. There shall be a decision calendar at every regular meeting by call of the Chairperson.
 The decision calendar shall consist of the cases heard and submitted on the meeting day together with a calendar of the cases heard and submitted on previous meeting.

 6. A verbatim stenographic record shall be kept of all public hearings.
 One transcript of such stenographic record shall be made and filed in the Town Clerk's Office as a public record.